 - the maximum credit time you can be granted is four months,

-- the time in the office, for which you are seeking credit, must have been undertaken in the six months immediately preceding attendance on PPC I,
+- the time in the office, for which you are seeking credit, must have been undertaken up to one year immediately preceding attendance on PPC I,

 - your training solicitor must sign the credit application form,